-The Pillar 3 Disclosures 2016 comprise all information required under Pillar 3, both quantitative and qualitative in accordance with Section 5.3.3 of the BoT's notification Re: Regulations on Capital Supervision for Commercial Banks.
+The Pillar 3 Disclosures 2017 comprise all information required under Pillar 3, both quantitative and qualitative.
+They are made in accordance with Section 5.3.3 of the BoT's notification Re: Regulations on Capital Supervision for Commercial Banks.

 The Pillar 3, market discipline, complements the minimum capital requirements and the supervisory review process.